 There are examples of eco-design in all kinds of consumer goods: biodegradable home furniture, recycled tableware, bamboo sunglasses, and toothbrushes or clothes and shoes made of plastic recovered from the ocean.

-3. Industrial and Territorial Ecology or Industrial Symbiosis: eco-industrial synergies at the scale of a business area – the waste of one company can become the resources of another one.
+3. Industrial and Territorial Ecology or Industrial Symbiosis: eco-industrial synergies at the scale of a business area – the waste of one company can become the resources of another.
 For example, sludge from refineries is used as an agricultural fertilizer on nearby farms.

-6. Extending The Duration of Use: With repairing, reusing, and repurposing, extend the product’s life.
+6. Extending The Duration of Use: By repairing, reusing, and repurposing, extend the product’s life.
 For example, sewing the holes in your clothes or using old ones as kitchen cloth extends the product’s duration of use.
 We covered the topic of how to make your clothes last longer in a separate article.

-7. Recycling: refers to the treatment and recovery of the materials that would have otherwise gone to waste.
+7. Recycling: refers to the treatment and recovery of materials that would have otherwise gone to waste.
 For example, recycling plastic bottles is a common practice so that they can be remade into something new.
 However, the best option would be to avoid using plastic altogether whenever possible, so we strongly suggest researching sustainable alternatives to plastics.

 Circular Economy Benefits

 Environmental: The first advantage of the circular economy is it helps protect the environment.
 It reduces waste and greenhouse gas emissions, systemizes recycling, and fights to end planned obsolescence.
 The circular economy decreases our dependence on raw resources and prioritizes the use of materials that already exist in the market.